sdiehl/wiwinwlh/tutorial.md

 #endif
 ```

-To demarcate code based on the operating system compiled on.
+It can also demarcate code based on the operating system compiled on.

 ```haskell
 {-# LANGUAGE CPP #-}